staltz/manyverse/docs/getting-started.md

 ### When targeting Android

+Run `npm start` in one terminal.

-You can run `npm run android-dev` which will run all the necessary scripts in order.
+In another you can run `npm run android-dev` which will run all the necessary scripts in order.
 Or you can run each step manually:

 `1`: Compile TypeScript files